 This video shows how classifier output can be used to generate tags directly and view them as a summary:

-Output from CamTrap Pro can be viewed as a grid showing or a map as shown below:
+Tag Summaries from CamTrap Pro can be viewed as text data or a map as shown below:

 If you’d like to download the CamTrap Pro manual click here.